 This program is for those interested on focusing on a specific play.
 The teaching artist uses paper plate puppets to give a synopsis of the play.
 The students are then lead through theater warm-ups and image work designed around accessing the most important themes of the play.
 Finally, under the guidance of the teaching artist, the students create their own images that reveal the thematic meaning of an important monologue from the play.

 SHAKESPEARE’S ARGUMENT AND PERSUASION

 Grades 5-12 (1 Hour)

 Shakespeare often uses argument and persuasion in his storytelling.
 For example, in Romeo and Juliet Friar Lawrence deftly uses the techniques of argument and persuasion to stop Romeo from killing himself in a pivotal scene.
 But just reading a scene or passage on the page often falls flat and students become disengaged from Shakespeare’s intentions.
 This program utilizes a teaching artist and professional actor to bring Shakespeare’s text to life.
 Students will work with the teaching artist and actor to examine argument and persuasion in a small section of text.
 Then, students in be invited to put the text in their bodies with image work and performance.

-Shakespeare’s plays and poetry often present students with a challenge – the stories are compelling, but the language is difficult.
-This workshop focuses on the art of storytelling and verse-making, but leading students through a collaborative creation of a story or poem using Shakespeare language in their own way.
+Shakespeare’s plays and poetry often present students with a challenge – the stories are compelling yet the language is difficult.
+This program focuses on the art of storytelling and verse-making.
+Using Shakespeare’s language, a teaching artist will guide the students through the collaborative creation of a story or poem.